#020 Volcanoes, Geese and Bitcoin

 Dear Subscriber

-The main story this week is visit I had to a renewable mining operation on a volcano in Costa Rica that saved 60 Ha of land from leaving the family after 5 generations.
+The main story this week is visit I had to a renewable mining operation on a volcano in Costa Rica that saved 150 acres of land from leaving the family after 5 generations.
 The lessons learnt give a blueprint for how Bitcoin mining can accelerate the energy transition, prevent waste, and enhance energy security, without government subsidies.

 But first, here’s the highlights of the past few weeks.